 Dress for success – the edible garnish: Impress your family by dressing up an everyday meal.
 Place a bamboo skewer of cantaloupe chunks alternated with strawberries and fresh mint leaves.
 Top the skewer with a lime wedge and place at the edge of the each person’s dinner plate or across the center.

-Awesome Fruit Salsa: This salsa is terrific with tortilla chips, but also fabulous on cheese quesadillas or anything grilled.
-To whip up a batch of Cantaloupe Salsa simple add the following ingredients to a bowl and toss gently:
+This salsa is terrific with tortilla chips, but also fabulous on cheese quesadillas or anything grilled.

 - 1 cup of diced cantaloupe